-Norwich Steiner School recognizes that bullying that is motivated by prejudice is a particular concern, for example racist, sexist and homophobic bullying and bullying related to perceptions about disability and/or special educational needs, and that pupils with SEND are at particular risk of bullying.
+Norwich Steiner School recognises that bullying that is motivated by prejudice is a particular concern, for example racist, sexist, homophobic or transphobic bullying and bullying related to perceptions about religion, disability and/or special educational needs.
+Pupils who are adopted, are young carers or with SEND are at particular risk of bullying.